Mentoring and Befriending

 In the long-term this can assist local communities in areas such as; reducing social isolation, engagement in positive activities, improving education and reducing anti-social behaviours, improving mental and physical health and overall well-being.

-The challenges in the area of Little Hulton are vast, as the area has been influenced by social and economic factors over the years.
+The challenges in the area of Greater Manchester are vast, as the area has been influenced by social and economic factors over the years.

-Lately the population of Little Hulton has dramatically increased and there are now more people living in the area than ever before, which brings about newer challenges, especially to young people, as it is estimated that there will be a large increase within the next 10 years.
+Lately the population of Greater Manchester has increased and there are now more people living in the area than ever before, which brings about newer challenges for services, in finding ways to meet demand.

 Determinants such as low income, unemployment and deprivation, impact significantly on the health of the residents (Salford City Council, 2015) and there are fewer services in the area now, with many of the specialist services (such as, Drug and Alcohol Services) being moved to other areas, due to Council and NHS efficiency savings.